Addressing Periodontal Disease (Gum Disease)

 Perio Protect is a tool we use at Broadway Family Dentistry when treating gum disease.
-Perio Protect is a complement to our in-office cleanings when beginning your gum disease treatment.
+Perio Protect is a complement to the treatment we perform to help manage your gum disease.
 Perio Protect uses trays to deliver medication below the gums to help fight the infection that has invaded them.

-Perio Protect uses custom-made Perio Trays.
-These are similar to mouthguards, but they have a special sealing system that enables the delivery of medication below the gums.
-You fill the tray with the Perio Protect medication and wear it for a few minutes at home every day.
+Perio Protect uses special custom-made Perio Trays.
+These look similar to mouth guards, but they have a proprietary sealing system that enables the delivery of medication below the gums.
+You fill the tray with the Perio Protect medication and wear it for 10-15 minutes at a time at home.

 Who is an ideal candidate for Perio Protect?

 Perio Protect is best for patients whose gum disease hasn’t progressed to the advanced stages.
 If addressed earlier, we’ve found that Perio Protect may preclude the need for gum surgery.
-Even with more advanced cases, at Broadway we use Perio Protect as a follow-up to surgery to ensure the gum infection is fully gone and doesn’t return.
+Even with more advanced cases, Perio Protect can be used as a follow-up to surgery to help prevent further bone loss.
 Perio Protect basically extends the care you receive in our offices to your home.

 How does Perio Protect work?

 It’s really a simple process.
-When you’re in our Minot offices, we make impressions of your teeth and we send these to Perio Protect to create custom trays that fit your teeth perfectly.
+When you’re in our Minot office, we make impressions of your teeth and we send these to a Perio Protect lab to create custom trays that fit your teeth perfectly.
 These trays are designed to gently deliver medication below the gumline.
 The trays are patented and completely non-invasive.

 When your custom trays arrive at our offices, you return and we check the fit.
 Then we provide you with the Perio Protect medication that you fill the trays with at home.
 When you wear the trays Perio Protect delivers medication deep into periodontal pockets, where toothbrushes, rinses, and floss cannot reach.
 Perio Protect simply extends the infection fighting care you received in our offices.